OpenIoTHub/gateway-go/README.md

 **manually**:

-Download the pre-compiled binaries from the [releases page](./releases) and copy to the desired location.
+Download the pre-compiled binaries from the [releases page][releases] and copy to the desired location.

 ## Running with Docker